Is it worth mining Cryptocurrencies in 2019?

 Cost of electricity: 227 EUR (at a cost of 0.15 EUR per kWh)

 Revenue per month: 557 EUR (if BTC is priced as currently at 10800 EUR)

 Calculated at WhatToMine

-In this example we get a break-event period at 7.3 month in case Bitcoin price stays the same.
-This is the latest mining ASIC which is quite difficult to get right now, currently you have to wait for 4-6 month depending on reseller.
+In this example, we get a break-event period at 7.3 months in case the Bitcoin price stays the same.
+This is the latest mining ASIC which is quite difficult to get right now, currently, you have to wait for 4-6 month depending on reseller.

-To conclude, Bitcoin mining looks pretty attractive, especially if Bitcoin price will grow even further.
+To conclude, Bitcoin mining looks pretty attractive, especially if the Bitcoin price will grow even further.

 - ASIC mining is easier to start than GPU mining